Jrobinson3/plotly-challenge/README.md

 The charts.js file, which should be in the js folder of the static folder.
 The samples.json file.

-The io site is not working yet.
+The io site is not working yet: https://jrobinson3.github.io/plotly-challenge/.